 15.4ab Editor: Please change the line 11 of the subclause as shown below:

-This is the response sent by a responder during the control phase in one-to-many ranging, this serves to enable carrier coherent transmissions from the responder to the initiator device and may also convey short term operating parameters.
+This is the response sent by a responder during the control phase in one-to-many ranging, this serves to enable carrier coherent transmissions from the responder to the initiator device and may also convey short term operating parameters requests.
 The One-to-many Response Compact frame shall be formatted as shown in Figure 90.